xmatters/xm-labs-controlm/README.md

 * This integration is UBER closed loop!
 That is to say responding with Rerun, ForceOK, Logs or Output will take actual actions in Control-M, Logs and Output notifying the responding user with the result.

 # Pre-Requisites
-* Control-M V8
+* Control-M v8   (not tested on v9 yet)
-* BMC CONTROL-M/EM API v8
+* BMC CONTROL-M/EM API
 * The latest xMatters Integration Agent
 * xMatters on Demand

 # Files
-Update me
-* [ExampleCommPlan.zip](ExampleCommPlan.zip) - This is an example comm plan to help get started.
-(If it doesn't make sense to have a full communication plan, then you can just use a couple javascript files like the one below.)
-* [EmailMessageTemplate.html](EmailMessageTemplate.html) - This is an example HTML template for emails and push messages.
-* [FileA.js](FileA.js) - An example javascript file to be pasted into a Shared Library in the Integration builder.
-Note the comments
+* [BMCControlMIntegration.zip](BMCControlMIntegration.zip) - Communication Plan to be loaded into xMatters On Demand.
+(DoTo: This still needs the agent failure form)

 # How it works
 1. The integration is triggered by Control-M in 1 of two ways.
 Either: